 Step 1.
 Understand your cyber threat landscape

 Before you can understand your cyber threat landscape, you need to examine the types of cyber attacks that your organization faces today.
-Which types currently affect your organization the most often and most severely: malware, phishing, insider threats or something else?
+Which types of cyber threats currently affect your organization the most often and most severely: malware, phishing, insider threats or something else?
 Have your competitors had major incidents recently, and if so, what types of threats caused them?

 This article is part of